hazem-magdy-rezk/spark/README.md

 project Introduction :

-    this project is for 'Sparkify' is a music streaming startup, it aims to build an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+    this project is for a music streaming startup, it aims to build an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
     This will allow their analytics team to continue finding insights in what songs their users are listening to.

 data schema: